msft-jasonparker/Automated-AVD-Deployment/README.md

 ## Desired State Configuration (Session Host Customization)

 There are many ways to perform a post Operating System configuration of a Session Host, however, this deployment guide is centered around using Desired State Configuration (DSC).
-There is a wealth of information avaiable for DSC on the [Microsoft Docs](https://docs.microsoft.com/en-us/powershell/scripting/dsc/overview/overview?view=powershell-7) website.
+There is a wealth of information available for DSC on the [Microsoft Docs](https://docs.microsoft.com/en-us/powershell/scripting/dsc/overview/overview?view=powershell-7) website.